 There’s a famous saying that goes: you cannot change the past but you can learn from it.
 Indeed, the greatest lessons we can ever learn are from our experiences.

 Think about your goals last year.
 Which of them have you achieved?
 Which of them proved too much?
 Where do you think you went wrong?
 Asking yourself these questions can help you formulate a better plan for the year ahead.

 Picture yourself a year from now.
 What’s your spiritual life like?

-Creating a vision of your goals will help you break it down into smaller actionable plans.
+Creating a vision of your goals will help you break them down into smaller actionable plans.
 Imagine the things you want to achieve.
-If it helps, list it all down in paper.
+If it helps, list it all down on paper.
 Then create a graph or a diagram – whatever it is that can help you envision your spiritual objectives.